tammet/gkc/README.md

 if the OS X compilation fails, remove the -static flag from compile.sh and then try again.

-To compile the Windows 32-bit binary yourself, use the
+To compile the Windows 32-bit binary yourself (not possible for releases 0.5 and 0.5.1: take an older or newer release), use the

     compile.bat